nasimjamshidi/LAR-IQA/README.md

 [ <a href="https://colab.research.google.com/drive/1g0hm-S25oYOd5OSFT91uMgZA2UANGSOb?usp=sharing"><img src="https://colab.research.google.com/assets/colab-badge.svg" alt="google colab logo"></a>](https://colab.research.google.com/drive/1g0hm-S25oYOd5OSFT91uMgZA2UANGSOb?usp=sharing)

 <br>

 ## Update
 - 29.01.2025: Due to exceeding the Large File Storage (LFS) limit for the repository, the pre-trained models have been moved to Google Drive.
+Please refer to the [Installation](#installation) section for download and setup instructions.

 ## Description
 This model is a lightweight No-Reference Image Quality Assessment (NR-IQA) model designed for efficient deployment on mobile devices.
 It uses a dual-branch architecture, with one branch trained on synthetically distorted images and the other on authentically distorted images, improving generalizability across distortion types.
 Each branch includes a mobile-based image encoder (MobileNet V3) and a Kolmogorov-Arnold Network (KAN) for quality prediction, offering better accuracy than traditional MLPs.
 The model also incorporates multiple color spaces during training for enhanced robustness.